You Prepare A Table

 7) Empirical scientific discoveries (not theory or logic) that confirms original Scripture (the Word) and are validated by Scripture.
 Science and technology illustrate elegant functions of human and earthly mechanisms that negate urban myth traditionally believed to be derived from Scripture.

-8) Equivalence of Expressions (gezerah shavah), Idioms, Law of First Mention (definitions), etc., are principles of interpretation embedded in Scripture.
-Scripture provides rules and the steps for correct interpretation of Scripture.
+8) Equivalence of Expressions (gezerah shavah), Idioms, Law of First Mention (definitions), Word Pairs, Kal Vachomer (light and heavy), etc., are principles of interpretation embedded in Scripture.
+Scripture provides the rules and steps for correct interpretation of Scripture.

 9) Humanistic “modernism,” such as Stoicism, Gnosticism, Sophism (“theology”), Paganism, mythology, etc., are “alien authorities” that profoundly influence translations of Scripture and reverse Qadosh (Set-Apart) definitions.
 It is easily illustrated how “theologians” and “translators” (authors) have reversed readings and definitions to make them read as polar opposites to original Scripture.
 It is a formidable challenge to understand and differentiate a “mindset,” intellectual is not necessarily spiritual and vice versa.
 Principles of “authority” and “spiritual humility” engage or disengage as we approach God and His Word.